recalibratedsystems/element-web/docs/config.md

 -   `UIFeature.urlPreviews` - Whether URL previews are enabled across the entire application.
 -   `UIFeature.feedback` - Whether prompts to supply feedback are shown.
--   `UIFeature.voip` - Whether or not VoIP is shown readily to the user.
-When disabled, Jitsi widgets will still work though they cannot easily be added.
 -   `UIFeature.widgets` - Whether or not widgets will be shown.
 -   `UIFeature.advancedSettings` - Whether or not sections titled "advanced" in room and user settings are shown to the user.